 What Does ‘Wise Use of Wetlands’ Mean?

-The phrase “wise use of wetlands” means taking care of wetlands in a way that keeps them healthy and useful for both nature and people.
-This idea is a key part of the Ramsar Convention on Wetlands, an international agreement to protect and use wetlands sustainably.
+The phrase “wise use of wetlands” refers to taking care of wetlands in a way that keeps them healthy and productive—for both nature and people.
+It is a central principle of the Ramsar Convention, which promotes the sustainable use and conservation of wetlands around the world.

 Here’s what wise use involves:

-- Providing Benefits: Ensuring wetlands continue to offer important services like clean water, flood control, and habitats for animals.
+- Providing Benefits: Ensuring wetlands continue to offer vital services like clean water, flood protection, climate regulation, and habitats for plants and animals.

-- Creating Plans and Laws: Developing national plans, policies, and laws to protect wetlands.
+- Creating Plans and Laws: Developing national strategies, policies, and legal frameworks that support wetland conservation and sustainable use.

-- Educating People: Teaching the public about the importance of wetlands and how to protect them.
+- Educating People: Raising public awareness about the value of wetlands and how everyone can help protect them.

 What are Wetlands?